butttons/netflix-remote/README.md

 ## Caveats:
 - The connection will be broken if either of the pages, the netflix window or the interface are reloaded.
 You would need to establish a new connection.
+- There may be debug messages in the extension, in the console, ignore them.
+I've removed those in the 1.1 version now.

 ## Development:
 - Chrome extension: `ext` folder